massive-oss/mmvc/README.md

 By default actors don't require any interface or inheritance to be mapped in the context.

-However if a actors requires references to other application parts it should extend m.mvc.impl.Actor
+However if a actors requires references to other application parts it should extend mmvc.impl.Actor

-	class DanceModel extends m.mvc.impl.Actor
+	class DanceModel extends mmvc.impl.Actor
 	{
 		public inline static var STYLE_WALTZ = "waltz";
 		public inline static var STYLE_FOXTROT = "foxtrot";